Carl Crawford: Personal life

-Crawford's cousin, J. P. Crawford, also plays baseball.
+Crawford's first cousin once removed, J. P. Crawford, also plays baseball.
 He was drafted by the Philadelphia Phillies in the 1st round of the 2013 MLB draft, 17th overall.

+Carl has two children with Amy Freeman: son, Justin, born in 2004 and daughter, Ari, born in June 2013.
+Justin Crawford was selected in the first round of the 2022 MLB draft.

 In December 2013, Crawford announced his engagement to Evelyn Lozada.
-Crawford has a son with Lozada and two children from a previous relationship.
+Crawford and Lozada have a son, Carl Jr., who was born in March 2014.
 In August 2017, the couple called off the engagement.
-His son, Justin, was selected in the first round of the 2022 MLB draft.

-In May 2020, Crawford was arrested and charged with assaulting an ex-girlfriend in the presence of their one-year-old daughter.
+In May 2020, Crawford was arrested and charged with assaulting an ex-girlfriend Gabriele Washington in the presence of their one-year-old daughter.

 On May 16, 2020, a five-year-old boy and 25-year-old woman drowned in the swimming pool during a party at Crawford's home in Harris County, Texas.
 The child's mother filed a lawsuit against Crawford that June.

+1501 Certified Entertainment

 Crawford is CEO of 1501 Certified Entertainment, an independent record label based in Houston.
 In early 2018, the label signed hip-hop artist Megan Thee Stallion, who quickly rose to fame with a string of hit songs.
 All of her releases from 1501 Certified are now marketed by 300 Entertainment and distributed by Warner Music Group.
 In March 2020, several months after she signed a management deal with Roc Nation, Megan Thee Stallion sued 1501 Certified and Crawford, claiming they were blocking her from releasing music while refusing to renegotiate or terminate a contract she called "entirely unconscionable."
 In an interview with Billboard magazine, Crawford denied wrongdoing, insisted the contract was generous for a new musical act, and characterized the lawsuit as an attempt by Roc Nation to intimidate him into renegotiating.